-Topped with a delicious vanilla coating full of dried cranberries and white chocolate chips, White Chocolate Cranberry Bread is full of tart and sweet.
-A combination of fresh and dried cranberries deliver an amazing flavor in this tasty quick bread, that makes both a wonderful holiday gift and a great addition to any winter gathering.
+Bursting with cranberries, vanilla, and white chocolate chips, White Chocolate Cranberry Bread is full of tart and sweet flavor.
+A combination of fresh and dried cranberries makes this tender and moist quick bread tasty and unique, and a great serving option for the winter holidays.

 Jump to: